 If you’re comfortable with programming, there are also Python-based options.
 For example, you might find this Github repository helpful.

-files into CSV format, similar to the MATLAB method.
+This tool helps convert .wav files into CSV format, similar to the MATLAB method.

 Important Note on Sampling Frequency